 6 things not to do in a studio session

-- Show up 1,5 hours late and expect to get 2 hours overtime for free since your project is so important.
+- Show up 1,5 hours late and expect to get 2 hours overtime for free since.

 - Treat the recording studio as your playground.
-Yes it should be fun, but don’t run around and try every single instrument and gear with your greasy fingers please.
+Yes it should be fun, but don’t run around and try every single instrument and gear.
+Treat the studio with some respect.

 - Don’t expect your producer to make wonders all the time.
 Let’s be honest here.
 A producer is not a magician and it’s really garbage in, garbage out.